Night Sky Photography Book Errata

 The referenced screen shot of the Spot Stars tool in the PhotoPills App is missing from the book.
 This was in my manuscript and delivered to the publisher, but they left it out.
 Here is the screenshot:

 In the opening paragraph (larger text) -- The text is a little confusing, first saying that white balance is worth paying some attention and then immediately saying that you shouldn't worry about it.
 The short of it is -- don't worry about it.
 It is only metadata, use daylight, or whatever you like, and move onwards.
 You will correct the white balance later in post processing anyways.

 In the "Using Live View" steps for focusing on a star I failed to mention that you should use the magnification on your LCD screen to make the stars as big as possible on the screen.
 You can also use a magnifying loupe to make the stars even bigger if you own one.
 Also make sure that you do not change your focal length, always set the focus at the focal length you are going to be shooting at.
 Most zoom lenses do not retain focus across their focal length range.
 So for example if you set the focus at 24mm and then zoom out to 14mm to take your pictures, the stars will be out of focus at 14mm.
 In that example, make sure to set the focus at 14mm.

-My bio in the UK printed edition incorrectly lists me as a Nikon ambassador.
+The printed edition incorrectly lists me as a Nikon ambassador.
 I am not, nor have I ever been, a Nikon ambassador.